hotNipi/node-red-dashboard-2-ui-gauge-linear/README.md

 ## Inputs

-Pass the value in `msg.payload`.
+Pass the value in configured property or as default `msg.payload`.
 This may be a Number or a string that represents a number.

 Certain configuration values can be overridden dynamically be passing in an object in `msg.ui_update`.
 See Dynamic Properties below.